Carlos-Muniz/Fraud-Detection-Classifier/README.md

 # Fraud-Detection-Classifier
-A PyTorch Implementation of a Neural Network Classifier for Fraud Detection
+A Data Science approach to Binary Classification using a Fraud Detection Dataset and a PyTorch Implementation of a Neural Network Classifier

 ## Directions
 All directions and libraries can be found in Python Notebook.